hchiam/learning-service-workers/README.md

 More recent tutorial to follow: <https://youtu.be/sOq92prx00w>

-Or just: `npx workbox-cli wizard` to get started.
+Or just: `npx workbox-cli wizard` to get started, but personally I find installing a few workbox plugins to be more flexible/easier to apply to varied projects.

 ## Setup